Discovery of the soft electronic modes of the trimeron order in magnetite: Materials and correspondence

 \subsubsection{A. Refractive index at 7 K}

-The refractive index was extracted from the equilibrium THz data as described in the Methods section.
-Figure~\ref{fig:FigS3} displays the real part of the refractive index ($n$) in the THz region shown in Fig.~\ref{fig:FigS3}.
+The refractive index was extracted from the equilibrium terahertz data as described in the Methods section.
+Figure~\ref{fig:FigS4} displays the real part of the refractive index ($n$) in the terahertz region shown in Fig.~\ref{fig:Fig3} in the main text.
 The index exhibits very little variation across this energy range and can therefore be approximated as constant.